-- Display the warning banner in accordance with FTA\TAB.1; - [selection: no other actions, [assignment: list of services, actions performed by the TSF in response to non-TOE requests]].
+- Display the warning banner in accordance with FTA\TAB.1; - [selection: no other actions, automated generation of cryptographic keys, [assignment: list of services, actions performed by the TSF in response to non-TOE requests].

 FIA\UIA\EXT.1.2 The TSF shall require each administrative user to be successfully identified and authenticated before allowing any other TSF-mediated actions on behalf of that administrative user.